oktadev/okta-blog/_source/_posts/2020-08-26-react-hooks.md

 }
 ```

-This is all that is needed to create a component.
+This is all you need to create a component.
 Of course, it doesn't yet do anything and only displays an empty table.
 But you can already use the `Search` component in the application.
 Open up `src/App.js` again and add the following import to the top of the file.

 ```js
 import { Search } from './Search';